jesse-rost/my-portfolio/riscv-processor/README.md

 - Hazard detection unit stalling on load-use dependencies
 - Branch flush logic discarding wrong-path instructions on taken branches

-Together these layers demonstrate the architectural tradeoff at the center of pipelined design: increased instruction latency and cycle count in exchange for a substantially shorter critical path and higher clock frequency.
+Together these layers demonstrate the architectural tradeoff at the center of pipelined design: increased instruction latency and cycle count in exchange for a shorter critical path and higher clock frequency.

 ---